mailcow/mailcow-dockerized-docs/docs/install-update.md

 - Stop and remove mailcow containers: `docker-compose down`
 - Delete the directory or rename it
 - Clone the remote repository again (`git clone https://github.com/andryyy/mailcow-dockerized && cd mailcow-dockerized`). **Pay attention** to this step - the folder must have the same name of the previous one!
 - Copy back your previous `mailcow.conf` into the mailcow-dockerizd folder

-If you forgot to stop Docker before deleting the cloned directoy, you can use the following commands:
+If you forgot to stop Docker before deleting the cloned directory, you can use the following commands:
 ```
 docker stop $(docker ps -a -q)
 docker rm $(docker ps -a -q)